Brian Peckford

 Alfred Brian Peckford (born August 27, 1942) is a Canadian politician who served as the third premier of Newfoundland from March 26, 1979 to March 22, 1989.
-A member of the Progressive Conservative (PC) Party, Peckford was first elected as the Member of the House of Assembly (MHA) for Green Bay following the 1972 general election.
+A member of the Progressive Conservative Party, Peckford was first elected as the Member of the House of Assembly (MHA) for Green Bay following the 1972 general election.
 He served as a cabinet minister in Frank Moores' government before he was elected as PC leader in 1979 following Moores' retirement.

 Background

 Alfred Brian Peckford was born in Whitbourne, Newfoundland on August 27, 1942, and was raised in the communities of Whitbourne, Marystown, and Lewisporte.
 He earned a Bachelor of Education degree from Memorial University of Newfoundland, and has completed postgraduate work in English Literature, Education, Psychology, and French Literature.
 Prior to entering politics, he was a high school teacher in rural Newfoundland.
 He was the founding patron of the Wessex Society of Newfoundland and Labrador.